xcube-dev/xcube/README.md

       -u, --update PERIOD    Service will update after given seconds of inactivity.
 Zero or a negative value will disable update checks.
 Defaults to 2.0.
-      -s, --styles STYLES    Color mapping styles for variables.
+      -S, --styles STYLES    Color mapping styles for variables.
 Used only, if one or more CUBE arguments are provided and CONFIG is not given.
 Comma-separated list with elements of the form
                              <var>=(<vmin>,<vmax>) or